Large Language Models for Software Engineering: A Systematic Literature Review: Approach

-In order to visualize the main content of our collection of papers, we generated a word cloud based on the abstracts of 229 papers as shown in Fig.~\ref{fig:wordcloud}.
-The most frequently occurring words include ``code'', ``LLM'', ``task'', ``generation'', ``performance'', and ``program'', clearly indicating the main themes explored in these papers.
-The term ``code'' emphasizes the core elements of software engineering, while ``LLM'' denotes the use of large language models in a variety of tasks.
-The terms ``task'' and ``generation'' emphasize the use of the LLM for automatic code generation and task completion.
-In addition, ``performance'' reflects the evaluation and assessment of the effectiveness of LLM in software engineering applications.
-The word cloud provides further visual evidence that the literature we have collected is closely related to our research topic, which is to investigate the application of LLM in SE tasks.
+In order to visualize the main content of our collection of papers, we generated a word cloud based on the abstracts of 395 papers as shown in Fig.~\ref{fig:wordcloud}.
+The most frequently occurring words include ``code'', ``LLM'', ``language'', ``model'', ``large'', ``task'', ``software'',``generation'', ``performance'', and ``program'', clearly indicating the main themes explored in these papers.
+The terms ``code'' and ``software'' emphasize the core elements of software engineering, while ``LLM'', ``large'', ``language'' and ``model'' denote the use of large language models in a variety of tasks.
+The terms ``generation'', ``task'', and ``program'' emphasize the use of the LLM for automatic code generation and other SE tasks.
+In addition, ``performance'' reflects the evaluation and assessment of the effectiveness of LLM in SE applications.
+The word cloud provides further visual evidence that the literature we have collected is closely related to our research topic.

 We then conducted data extraction during the full-text review.
-This extraction phase collected all relevant data that would facilitate a comprehensive and insightful response to the research questions outlined in Section~\ref{sec: rq_motivation}.
+This extraction phase collected all relevant data that would facilitate a comprehensive and insightful response to the RQs outlined in Section~\ref{sec: rq_motivation}.
 As depicted in Table~\ref{tab:questions}, we extracted data including the classification of SE tasks, their corresponding activities, as well as the category, characteristics, and applicability of the LLMs.
-With this collected data, we systematically analyzed the relevant aspects of LLM application in the SE domain.
+With this collected data, we systematically analyzed the relevant aspects of LLM4SE.